Season 5| Episode 13

 In today’s episode, Steve sits down to talk about 3 recruiting mistakes he’s made recently – and how you can avoid them.

-Without further ado, let’s dive into the 3 mistakes to watch out for when recruiting.
+Without further ado, let’s dive into 3 recruiting mistakes to watch out for.

 “What president is going to make a move to become a VP, even if the business was bigger?”